GiovanniPasq/DA-Faster-RCNN/README.md

 [UDA-CH](https://github.com/fpv-iplab/DA-RetinaNet#dataset)

 ## CNN Backbone
-this implementation work with C4, DC5 and FPN backbones.
+This implementation work with C4, DC5 and FPN backbones.

 ## Data Preparation
 If you want to use this code with your dataset arrange the dataset in the format of COCO or PASCAL VOC.